syncfusion-content/wpf-docs/wpf/Diagram/Creating-Different-Views-in-the-ContextViewManager.md

 _Context View_

-> Note: By default, the context view manager will show the neighborhood view.
+N> By default, the context view manager will show the neighborhood view.